ChrisDick/StarPi/README.md

-# AstroPi
+# StarPi
-AstroPi is a Raspberry Pi based telescope server with interface to Stellarium.
+StarPi is a Raspberry Pi based telescope server with interface to Stellarium.

 The system,